LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-42-ftl-ockhams-razor-be-004/index.md

 banner:
   - imported/dnb-fix-42-ftl-ockhams-razor-be-004/image1377.jpeg
 description: >-
-  This week&#39;s Dnb Fix comes from Beyond Electronix, a sub-label of the legendary Brighton based Electro record label Further Electronix, bringing the exceptional &lsquo;Full Metal Junglist EP&#39; to fruition.
+  This week;s Dnb Fix comes from Beyond Electronix, a sub-label of the legendary Brighton based Electro record label Further Electronix, bringing the exceptional &lsquo;Full Metal Junglist EP; to fruition.
 From the super low-key alias FTL, who I can only assume is one of the minds behind the record label or an incognito alter-ego from an [...]Read More...
 published: true
 tags: feature
 featured: false